-This year, with romance scams on the rise, the Ambassadors have teamed up with the Police to dig a bit deeper into how these scams work, the sneaky tricks scammers use, and the tech that can Our event was led on by Prez from the Metropolitan Police's fraud and digital assets crime prevention team, who provided an indepth look into various types of online fraud, with a particular focus on Romance Fraud.
+This year, with romance scams on the rise, the Ambassadors have teamed up with the Police to dig a bit deeper into how these scams work, the sneaky tricks scammers use, and the tech that can help spot them.
+We'll also chat about what online platforms can do to help keep everyone safe.

+Our event was led on by Prez from the Metropolitan Police's fraud and digital assets crime prevention team, who provided an indepth look into various types of online fraud, with a particular focus on Romance Fraud.